tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 # {{ $frontmatter.title }}

 About a year ago I wrote [`soa-rs`](https://github.com/tim-harding/soa-rs), a structure-of-arrays (SOA) crate for Rust.
 It uses proc macros and `unsafe` extensively, and this post reflects on my experience with those tools.
-Much that I have to say mirrors Chad Austin's recent [Unsafe Rust Is Harder Than C](https://chadaustin.me/2024/10/intrusive-linked-list-in-rust/), which perfectly articulates the universal `unsafe` experience:
+Much that I have to say mirrors Chad Austin's recent [Unsafe Rust Is Harder Than C](https://chadaustin.me/2024/10/intrusive-linked-list-in-rust/), which perfectly articulates the `unsafe` experience:

 > The result of my pain is a safe, efficient API.